demisu-s/multi-file-uploader/README.md

 to run this project

-Go to the api folder
+Go to the client folder

 run the command "npm install" to resolve the dependencies In config.env file change DB_URI to your particular URI and make sure connecting database after that run the command "npm start".